In most cases, there are four steps to hire a foreign worker from outside Canada.

-- The four steps to hire a temporary foreign worker
+- The four steps to hire a foreign worker

 - Other important hiring information

-The four steps to hire a temporary foreign worker
+The four steps to hire a foreign worker

-These are the four basic steps for hiring a temporary foreign worker.
+These are the four basic steps for hiring a foreign worker.

-1. Determine if you need to apply for a labour market opinion (LMO).
+1. Determine if you need to apply for a Labour Market Impact Assessment (LMIA).

-See Who Can Apply for information on LMOs.
+For information on LMIAs, see if you need a Labour Market Impact Assessment.
 You will need this information for the steps below.

-2. Apply for an LMO from Service Canada, if required.
+2. Apply for an LMIA from Service Canada, if required.

 Send the following to the foreign worker you wish to hire:

-- a copy of the positive LMO confirmation letter for the job offer, including the file number and
+- a copy of the positive LMIA confirmation letter for the job offer, including the file number and

 - a detailed job offer.
 The job offer should include: